MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/automation-rules.md

 <a name="link_automation"></a>
 ### Create a link to Dynamics 365 from a social post
 Automatically link posts to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] to create records from social posts.
 To use this feature, make sure there’s an active connection to a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance.
-Also ensure that the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] rule framework is correctly configured to process the Social Activity entities created when a post is linked to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)]. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a Dynamics 365 record from a social post](create-dynamics-365-record-from-social-post.md), [Link posts from Social Engagement to Dynamics 365](link-posts-to-dynamics-365.md), [CRM Help & Training: Set up rules to automatically create or update records in CRM](http://go.microsoft.com/fwlink/p/?LinkId=624394)
+Also ensure that the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] rule framework is correctly configured to process the Social Activity entities created when a post is linked to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)]. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a Dynamics 365 record from a social post](create-dynamics-365-record-from-social-post.md), [Link posts from Market Insights to Dynamics 365](link-posts-to-dynamics-365.md), [CRM Help & Training: Set up rules to automatically create or update records in CRM](http://go.microsoft.com/fwlink/p/?LinkId=624394)

 <a name="assignAutomation"></a>
 ### Assign posts to a user or a group in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)]